Carlos-A-P/time-tracking-dashboard/README.md

 In this challenge I learned how to utilize a JSON file into my JavaScript.
 At first I thought that I would have to somehow link the data.json file to my javascript and somehow import the content.
 What I found to be most helpful was to change the file into a script.js file or simply copy and paste the object into quotation marks.
 I then set the object to a variable in order to use it in my function.

+- What I did here is that I set a forEach() method for my three buttons that change the data.
+After adding the event listener, I added two different 'for loops'.
+The first loop removes the class 'selected' from the selected button so that I can add the selected class to the recently selected button.
+In the following section I used the for loop to cycle through each of my card divs.
+Within the JSON object there were an equal amount of values.
+As the loop cycled to the next card element, the loop would also cycle through the object values and set the data into the html accordingly.

 ```Javascript
 periodButton.forEach(button => {
     button.addEventListener('click', () => {